Expert Patients Programme (EPP)

 Do you have a long-term health condition?
 Do you want to boost your health and wellbeing and feel more confident to manage your condition?

 Then join our Expert Patients Programme (EPP) – a free course for any adult living with one or more long-term health condition in Croydon.
+We are looking to particularly support people with hypertension (high blood pressure), COPD (chronic obstructive pulmonary disease) and diabetes.

 The six-week course is designed to boost your health and wellbeing, find solutions to common problems and help you feel more confident to manage your condition.